crytic/building-secure-contracts/program-analysis/echidna/assertion-checking.md

 }
 ```

-We want to make sure that `tmp` is less or equal than `counter` after returning its difference.
+We want to make sure that `tmp` is less than or equal to `counter` after returning its difference.
 We could write an Echidna property, but we will need to store the `tmp` value somewhere.
-Instead, we could use an assertion like this one:
+Instead, we could use an assertion like this one (*[example/assert.sol](./example/assert.sol)*):

 ```solidity
 contract Incrementor {